adcastex/cvaNaiveBayes/README.md

 This function takes no parameters.
 This function displays model details.
 This function will display :
 - A summary of variables (number of predictor variables, number of classes to predict)
-- A summary of precessing
+- A summary of preprocessing
 - A summary of variables (number of observations, min and max of each variable, number of classes of each variable)
 - Prior probabilities